TrungTho/saga-playground/README.md

     - [ ] Transactional inbox pattern for order checkout processing (pull from kafka -> store to inbox table -> send ack to kafka -> trigger event to listener to process)
       - [ ] Be careful with already-processed orders (check internal DB before starting the logic)
       - [ ] Background worker for failed message listener trigger (crash before triggering or crash when processing) -> batch process
-        - [ ] disable comsumer offset auto commit -> use transaction to save messages to db + commit offset to satisfy at least one delivery
+        - [ ] disable consumer offset auto commit -> use transaction to save messages to db + commit offset to satisfy at least one delivery
       - [ ] Consider removing/moving processed records -> check for best practices here
+        - [ ] Option1: using redis for processed record's offset -> increasing only
 - [ ] Fulfillment service
 - [ ] Repository
   - [x] Hook for commit message validation